Harjun751/UnderStance/MilestoneSubmissions/Milestone2/README.md

 ![Party Breakdown Live](images/breakdownlive.jpg "Live Party Breakdown")

 ## Milestone 2 Progress
 The design was updated to be more responsive.
-Additionally, the 2 sub-pages were added to give users the ability to granularly see their stance alignment with the various parties.
+Additionally 2 sub-pages were added to the chart, the breakdown by category and table breakdown.
+This allows the users to view the alignments more granuarly.

 ![Party Breakdown Live](images/ms2-breakdownlive.png "Live Party Breakdown")
-![Party Breakdown by Category Live](images/ms2-breakdownlive-2.png "Live Party Breakdown by Category")
+![Party Breakdown by Category Live](images/ms2-breakdownlive-2.png "Live Party Breakdown by Category") The category breakdown allows users to see how they align with parties in overarching categories.
-![Party Breakdown by Table Live](images/ms2-breakdownlive-3.png "Live Party Breakdown by Table")
+![Party Breakdown by Table Live](images/ms2-breakdownlive-3.png "Live Party Breakdown by Table") The table breakdown shows a concise summary of the users' responses and how it affected the results that they receive.

 ## Core Feat 3: Read Stances
 ### Proposed Feature
 This feature would allow any user, regardless if they have finished the quiz or not, to read on the stances that the parties have on the issues in the quiz.
 It would simply show the issue in question, and then the response of the party and their overall stance.
-The page would additionally have a search bar.
+The page would additionally have a search bar to quickly allow users to find pertinent questions.

 ![Read Stances](images/readstances.png "Read Stances")